Immigration to Canada: Third wave, 1890–1920

-Canada's third wave of immigration came mostly from continental Europe, and peaked before World War I from 1911 to 1913, with over 400,000 migrants in 1912—many of whom were from Eastern and Southern Europe.
+In 1896, Interior Minister Clifford Sifton launched a program of settlement with offices and advertising in the United Kingdom and continental Europe, leading to Canada's third wave of immigration.
+This wave peaked before World War I from 1911 to 1913, with over 400,000 migrants in 1912—many of whom were from Eastern and Southern Europe; primarily railway-based, the immigration wave created farms, towns, and cities across the Prairie Provinces.

 Chinese immigration

 Prior to 1885, restrictions on immigration were imposed mostly in response to large waves of migrants rather than planned policy decisions.
 Such restrictions, at least as official policy, would not explicitly target any specific group or ethnicity of people until 1885, with the passing of the first Chinese Head Tax legislation by the MacDonald government in response to a growing number of Chinese migrants working on the Canadian Pacific Railway.

 Subsequent increases in the head tax in 1900 and 1903 limited Chinese entrants to Canada, and it was followed by 1907 major riots against 'Oriental' people (i.e. Asians) in Vancouver, BC by Asiatic Exclusion League.
 In 1923, the government passed the Chinese Immigration Act which excluded Chinese people from entering Canada altogether between 1923 and 1947.
 In recognizing Canada's historical discrimination against Chinese immigrants, an official government apology and compensations were announced on 22 June 2006.